altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex3-virtual-platforms.md

 * [sdmmc_boot](https://github.com/altera-fpga/agilex3c-ed-gsrd/blob/main/a3cw135-devkit-oobe/baseline/simics/linux/sdmmc_boot) directory: This directory is used to the exercise the boot for SD Card use case.
 This includes  [sdmmc_gsrd.simics](https://github.com/altera-fpga/agilex3c-ed-gsrd/blob/main/a3cw135-devkit-oobe/baseline/simics/linux/sdmmc_boot/sdmmc_gsrd.simics) target script which defines the parameters needed to boot in this mode.
 The .simics target script calls the Agilex 5 Universal Virtual Platform target script which is the one that configures this virtual platform, loading all the components needed.
 In the binary directory, the SD Card image must be called **gsrd-console-image-agilex3.rootfs.wic**.
 * [qspi_boot](https://github.com/altera-fpga/agilex3c-ed-gsrd/blob/main/a3cw135-devkit-oobe/baseline/simics/linux/qspi_boot) directory: This directory is used to the exercise the QSPI boot mode.
 This includes the [qspi_gsrd.simics](https://github.com/altera-fpga/agilex3c-ed-gsrd/blob/main/a3cw135-devkit-oobe/baseline/simics/linux/qspi_boot/qspi_gsrd.simics) target script which defines the parameters needed to boot in this mode.
 The .simics target script in this directory calls the Agilex 5 Universal Virtual Platform target script which is the one that configures this virtual platform, loading all the components needed to run the simulation.
 In the binary directory, the QSPI image must be called **qspi_boot.rpd**.

-The boot modes supported by the HPS Baseline System Example Design 2.0 are:
+The boot modes supported by the HPS Baseline System Example Design are:

 * Booting from U-Boot to Linux from SD Card using Agilex 3 Universal Virtual Platform
 * Booting from U-Boot to Linux from QSPI using Agilex 3 Universal Virtual Platform

 The use cases that are listed in the [Use Cases Supported by the Agilex™ 5 E-Series Universal Virtual Platform](#use-cases-supported-by-the-agilextm-5-e-series-universal-virtual-platform) are also supported, but require manual update of the **.simics** target scripts included in the boot mode directories listed above.

-####  Simulation Setup under HPS Baseline System Example Design 2.0
+####  Simulation Setup under HPS Baseline System Example Design Framework

-At this time, it is assumed that you had already built the HPS binaries as indicated in [Build Instructions - HPS Baseline System Example Design 2.0 Baseline](#build-instructions-hps-baseline-system-example-design-20) and you also have installed the Intel Simics Simulator for Altera FPGAs in to your Linux machine.
+At this time, it is assumed that you had already built the HPS binaries as indicated in [Build Instructions for HPS Baseline System Example Design](#build-instructions-for-hps-baseline-system-example-design) and you also have installed the Intel Simics Simulator for Altera FPGAs in to your Linux machine.

 You also need to add the following to yout Linux **$PATH** environment variable: